 Marketing Directions, Inc. was born in April of 1987.
 After a long career in retail–management, operations, buying and trend positions with Target, Room & Board and others–I launched a consultancy to take advantage of my trend expertise.
 I worked alone for the first two years and loved the independence that being self-employed provided.
 But as the business grew, I began to run up against the physical limitations of what I could do myself.

-My business partner (and Chairman of Marketing Directions) Steve Borsch suggested I create a product that could help the industry while I was busy working one-on one with larger projects.
+My business partner (and President/CEO of Marketing Directions) Steve Borsch suggested I create a product that could help the industry while I was busy working one-on one with larger projects.
 People respected my talent, he said, and wanted to know my forecast of future trends.
 Steve Curry, owner of the Curry Sales manufacturer¹s rep agency in Minneapolis and a man I had met during my tenure at Room & Board, suggested I write down my thoughts in a newsletter that his client companies could buy.
 It would be a hit, he was sure of it.

 I wasn’t.
 Besides, I was too busy.